 The obvious advantage of these methods is that once they're in place, you can't forget to take them or use them.

-However, they don't help protect you against sexually transmitted infections so it's always sensible to use condoms as well.
+However, they don't help protect you against sexually transmitted infections – only condoms will help do that.

 Most of us know a bit about emergency contraception (EC) and many of us have used it after unprotected sex, or when our usual method of contraception has failed.

 But our sexual health week survey revealed that there is a lot of misinformation out there and that often we aren't aware of the different choices we have to help prevent unwanted sperm reaching an egg!